About Auckland, New Zealand

 - Auckland Airport (AKL): This is the largest airport in New Zealand.
 It handles an average of 15 million passengers a year.
 The airport is at an elevation of 23 feet above sea level and serves as a hub for Air New Zealand and Virgin Australia.
 The airport is capable of handling 45 flight movements an hour.
 It can be used by private aircraft users in addition to handling commercial air traffic.
 All sizes of aircraft up to the Airbus A380 can be accommodated at the airport.

-- Rotorua International Airport (ROT): Rotorua Airport is located around 140 miles away from Auckland in the city of Rotorua.
+- Rotorua International Airport (ROT): Rotorua Airport is located around 140 miles from Auckland in the city of Rotorua.
 This public airport sits at an elevation of 900 feet above sea level and has two runways measuring 2,100 feet and 770 feet in length.
 In addition to private aircraft, the airport is also used by Air New Zealand Link and Sunair.

-- Hamilton International Airport (HLZ): Located 80 miles away from Auckland, the Hamilton International Airport has an average of 300,000 domestic and 50,000 international passengers using the facility every year.
+- Hamilton International Airport (HLZ): Located 80 miles from Auckland, the Hamilton International Airport has an average of 300,000 domestic and 50,000 international passengers using the facility every year.
 The fact that it’s a small airport makes it ideal for private aircraft users as well.
 The Hamilton International Airport has four runways, three of which are around 2,400 feet long and one that is 7,200 feet long.

 - Tauranga Airport (TRG): Located 130 miles from Auckland, the Tauranga Airport sits at an elevation of 13 feet above sea level.
 It has one asphalt runway measuring 6,000 feet in length and three grass runways ranging between 2,100 and 3,280 feet in length.
-It is commonly used by private aircraft users, and all the amenities associated with private aircraft use including aircraft maintenance and repair are provided at the airport.
+It is a commonly used by private aircraft users, and all the amenities associated with private aircraft use including aircraft maintenance and repair are provided at the airport.

 - Whangarei Airport (WRE): This is a relatively small aerodrome located around 100 miles away from Auckland.
 It has a single terminal with two gates, and also has two runways measuring 1,500 and 3,600 feet in length.
 The airport sits at an elevation of around 133 feet above sea level.
 It has an average of 18,700 aircraft movements a year, and has facilities for private aircraft use, including hangar rentals.

 - Ardmore Airport (AMZ): Ardmore Airport is a small airfield located 20 miles away from Auckland.
-It is designated as a domestic airport and is one of the busiest in the region.
+It is designated as a domestic airport and it is one of the busiest in the region.
 Most of the traffic to Ardmore comprises of small private planes.
 The airport has one 4,600-foot asphalt runway and two 1,700-foot long grass runways.
-Hangar rentals and aircraft servicing solutions are available at the airport.
+Hangar rentals and aircraft servicing solutions are available to clients at the airport.

 Interested in a Private Jet Charter to Auckland?